kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 #. :guilabel:`Severance Payment`: Applicable to employees with more than 2 years of service upon
    contract termination.

-Before running the payslips, you can adjust the accounts used in relation to the salary rule by navigating to :menuselection:`Payroll --> Configurations --> Rules`.
+Before running the payslips, you may adjust the accounts used in the salary rule by navigating to :menuselection:`Payroll --> Configurations --> Rules`.

 .. image:: hong_kong/hk-salary-rules.png
    :alt: Hong Kong Salary Rules

 Odoo can create pay runs in **two** ways: via **individual** or via **batch** payslips.

+.. _hong_kong/batch_payslips:

 Batch payslips
 ~~~~~~~~~~~~~~